Introduction goes here

 24

-Order to the constable of Bordeaux that having accounted with Master Guilhem Brun, king's clerk and king's proctor in the duchy to make payment to him or find elsewhere satisfaction from the issued of the duchy of what he finds is due to him of the customary fee and wages [of this office] from the time of the constables of Bordeaux, his predecessors as well as his time, and he will have due allowance in his account.
+Order to the constable of Bordeaux that having accounted with Master Guilhem Brun, king's clerk and king's procurator in the duchy , to make payment to him or find elsewhere satisfaction from the issues of the duchy of what he finds is due to him of the customary fee and wages of this office from the time of the constables of Bordeaux, his predecessors as well as his time, and he will have due allowance in his account.

 25